 During those several tens of minutes, KD prepares his body for the efforts that await him.
-Mobility training for the ankles, knees, and upper body is also part of his routine.

 His coaches also focus on thoracic spine mobility and core resilience to reduce the likelihood of injury and gain the necessary stability to shoot from various positions.

 Of course, other parts of the body greatly benefit from working on mobility too.

 As Kevin Durant is not a bodybuilder but a basketball player, there is no need for certain weight lifting exercises like the bench press to be part of his strength training often.

 The most important thing is to keep his legs, back, and shoulders strong, while the pectoral muscles receive more attention during stretching than during strength training.